Browsed by

 In my heart, I was at peace with my decision.
 Certain I would not have been capable of parenting a new child in such a dysfunctional family unit, my gratitude for the option of this procedure was heartfelt.
 Unfortunately, this secret has weighed heavily on me for far too long.
 Knowing the abuse I was subject to in my marriage, it is truly a miracle to find myself loved, safe and relatively unscathed.

-Many of you will move to the space of judgement in reading this and it is up to me to free myself from your unsolicited opinions.
+Many of you will move to the space of judgment in reading this and it is up to me to free myself from your unsolicited opinions.
 My excavation has unearthed a strength unknown to me in the past.
 Being sensitive and an empath, I walk this world feeling all the pain around me and am no longer willing to apologize for my own emotions.
 We each have our own work to do and it is not my responsibility to walk others to the river of acceptance and love.
 They must take their own journey and excavate their own dirt of denial and falsehoods.

 After having prayed to my guardians this morning, they did not disappoint.
 At the end of the path, I looked up and saw a large seagull hanging on the air just above my head.
 In the sky next to this beautiful creature was the morning moon slipping toward the west as the sunlight streamed over the hillside from the east.
 In a gesture of togetherness, the bird seemingly floated in the air right above, holding my gaze.
 Then in one graceful and powerful movement, the bird flew in a large circle around me.
 At this moment, I knew grandma was with me.
 She had embraced me in a circle of love, acceptance and grace.
 Taking in a deep breath, my soul absorbed this private display of unconditional love.